WeizhiZhang051029/MTAM-HG-A-Mixture-of-Experts-Heterogeneous-Graph-Network-with-Agent-Regulated-Diffusion-Augmentation/README.md

 pip install -e .
 ```

 The default main experiment requires **Linux and an NVIDIA GPU with CUDA support**.
 Install a PyTorch build compatible with the CUDA environment.
-The environment-activation commands above are platform-specific examples; they do not imply that the default training configuration supports Windows or macOS.
+The environment-activation commands above are platform-specific examples.
+They do not imply that the default training configuration supports Windows or macOS.

 ---